 While it is true that modern screen readers read the alt-tags of your images, there are many reasons to avoid the temptation to use images of text rather than text formatted using style sheets.

-Some users with low vision may be able to read most of your page simply by changing the colors and font sizes in the browser.
-When they turn your blue-on-white screen to a white-on-black one that they can see, though, the images remain the invisible color.
+If you are using styled text links, then users with low vision may be able to read your page simply by changing the colors and font sizes in the browser to a higher-contrast combination.
+But even after making that adjustment, images will remain the same illegible size and color.
 The all-important site navigation links are the very thing they cannot see.

 Elements that Prevent Wrapping of Text